 Our interviews focused on family history and child development, sexual orientation and gender identity, religious beliefs and values, sexual orientation, culture and ethnicity, coming out, family response and adaptation over time, school-based experiences and victimization, resiliency and strength, sources of support, future goals and aspirations.

-We are using our findings to develop family-education materials in several languages, working with diverse families with LGBT children, adolescents and young adults.
-We are developing provider risk-resiliency assessment materials and resources to increase providers’ cultural competency.
-And we are collaborating with community agencies to help us develop a new research-based family approach to help support LGBT children and youth in a wide range of settings.
-We have received a matching grant from the Robert Wood Johnson Foundation to develop a new evidence-based family-related model of prevention and care with Child and Adolescent Services at San Francisco General Hospital / University of California, San Francisco (UCSF) that we will disseminate to agencies and programs across the country.
-Our findings will also be used to inform policy and to improve the way that systems of care address the needs of LGBT children and adolescents.
+We have been using our findings to develop family-education materials in several languages for families from a wide range of backgrounds, working with diverse families with LGBT children, LGBT adolescents and young adults.
+We have been developing provider risk-resiliency assessment materials and resources to increase providers’ cultural competency.
+And we collaborated with community agencies to help us develop a new research-based family approach to help support LGBT children and youth in a wide range of settings.